vyasenov/pydoublelasso/README.md

 # pydoublelasso

-A Python package for estimating treatment effects using the Double Post-Lasso procedure from Belloni, Chernozhukov, and Hansen (2014): *"Inference on Treatment Effects after Selection among High-Dimensional Controls."* This method is designed for valid inference in the presence of many covariates, using Lasso for model selection followed by OLS for estimation.
+A Python package for estimating treatment effects using the Double Post-Lasso procedure from Belloni, Chernozhukov, and Hansen (2014).
+This method is designed for valid inference in the presence of many covariates, using Lasso for model selection followed by OLS for estimation.

 ## Installation